 - Calcium – without proper calcium levels the fruit won’t grow properly and could develop blossom end rot.
 A good supplement for this is CalMag which provides calcium and magnesium eliminating the need for Epsom salt.

 It’s important to note that you shouldn’t provide too much nitrogen once the plants start to bloom.
 Nitrogen provides energy for foliage growth.
 Once flowering and fruiting the plants will require more phosphorus and potassium.
 Fertilizers list these ratios as N-P-K on the package.
 N= Nitrogen, P=Phosphorus, K= Potassium.
 During fruiting make sure N is the lowest number.

 Years ago, I tried using cloth grow bags for growing pepper plants.
 I liked the idea of the roots air pruning.
 The peppers actually grew great in the grow bags.
 The problem I had was that the cloth grow bags would dry out quickly in the summer heat and required almost daily watering.
 I’ve since come across the grow bags shown below made by Vivosun.
 With their claim of requiring less water thanks to the thicker material I decided to give them a try.
 So far, I’ve been having great results with them.
 They do still require more frequent watering than a plastic contain but the Vivosun bags definitely don’t dry out as fast as others I’ve tried in the past.

 If you’re interested in using grow bags for your pepper plants and other vegetables, I’d highly recommend the grow bags shown here.
 They use a 300g material (most others are 150g) and still provide the same air pruning benefits.

 UPDATE: This year (2021) we grew several pepper plants hydroponically in 5-gallon buckets.
-They grew amazing, better than we could have ever expected.
+They grew amazingly, better than we could have ever expected.
 For a look at our setup check out our video on Outdoor Hydroponic Peppers.